 The performance measures monitored include resident satisfaction and a resident satisfaction survey is conducted annually in June.
-Between 9th June and 4th July 2022, a statistically representative random sample of 501 Rotherham residents (aged 18 or over) was polled mainly by landline telephone using quotas set by age and gender.
+Between 9 th June and 4 th July 2022, a statistically representative random sample of 501 Rotherham residents (aged 18 or over) was polled mainly by landline telephone using quotas set by age and gender.
 The data was further weighted to reflect the age, gender, and social grade profile of Rotherham.
 This ensures that the sample is as representative of adults in the borough as possible as there is often a bias in the profile of people who respond to any survey.
 See results from 2022 survey above.

-Engagement undertaken with staff (date and group(s)consulted and key findings)
+Some performance measures are also based on customer perceptions in relation to the quality of the service received.
+Engagement undertaken with staff (date and group(s)consulted and key findings) Engagement with staff was undertaken through directorates contributing to writing the report informing us of progress made on actions/milestones that applied to them.
+Staff also provided performance data and contributed to the gathering of case studies used in this report.